-As the generator's weight is 380 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered to 'be portable' (in the sense that it is movable).
+Since the generator weighs 380 lbs, it will be incredibly difficult to manually lift it and transport it, even though it is technically considered to 'be portable' (in the sense that it is movable).
 Still, once it is on the ground, its wheel kit and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.